Concepts

 Packages

-A package is a self-contained YAML definition of a containerized service, pulled from
+A package is a self-contained YAML definition of a service, pulled from a git

-a git repository.
-Each package specifies its container image, networking port mappings,
+repository.
+Each package specifies its networking port mappings, storage volumes,

-storage volumes, environment variables, and interactive questions — everything needed
+environment variables, and interactive questions — everything needed to run the

-to run the service.
-Packages declare supplies tags (like http,
+for dynamic configuration.
+Packages declare supplies tags (like

-The default repository ships with 140+ pre-built packages.
+capabilities.
+The default repository ships with curated packages

 Questions